Fazizzz/Reverse-Vaccine-Design-Workflow/README.md

 It is important to note that like much of the analysis up till this point in the workflow, the iso-electric point predictions at this stage are theoretical because it is based on the sequences of amino acids, which includes residues that may be inaccessible when the protein is folded into its 3D structure.
 The folding of the protein will impact which residues are facing the surface of the protein and change the final properties the protein molecule will practically display.
 Further analysis will be required for the 3D structures of the antigen proteins.

-All three candidate antigens were analyzed using ProtParam13 and AA-Prop14 with the results indicating that they form stable products with half-lives of around 30hrs according to predictions.
+All three candidate antigens were analyzed using ProtParam<sup>13</sup> and AA-Prop<sup>14</sup> with the results indicating that they form stable products with half-lives of around 30hrs according to predictions.
 This means they are good candidates for the vaccine design.
 Additionally, the tools have provided key metrics such as light absorption, extinction rates and molecular weight which can later be used when purifying and isolating the products during the vaccine manufacturing process.
 The key metrics from this analysis are presented in Table 3 and additional metrics and hydrophobicity plots are included in supplementary materials.

 ### Analysis of Secondary and Tertiary Structures of Proteins:

-Proteins structures have levels, and the chain of amino acids is only the primary structure.
+Protein structures have levels, and the chain of amino acids is only the primary structure.
 The candidate antigens need to be evaluated based on their secondary and tertiary structures.
 The conformation of the proteins and their folding is what imparts functionality to the final 3D structure, and this is important in determining if an antigen will have meaningful interactions with the immune system when used as a vaccine.

 Key metrics at this stage of the design process are the number of α-helixes, β-strands, disordered regions, functional domains and solvent access.
 We already know from the previous analysis that the three proteins are stable.
-However, the selection of antigens can be narrowed down at this stage based off the analysis of secondary and tertiary structures using Phyre215, and the prediction of folding and disordered regions using PSIPRED16-20.
+However, the selection of antigens can be narrowed down at this stage based off the analysis of secondary and tertiary structures using Phyre2<sup>15</sup>, and the prediction of folding and disordered regions using PSIPRED<sup>16-20</sup>.
 The summary of these results is presented in Table 4.

 Table 4: Summary from analysis of secondary and tertiary structures of candidate antigen proteins.
-Protein 1 has the highest number of predicted domains combined with the lowest predicted percentage of disordered regions by Phyre215.
+Protein 1 has the highest number of predicted domains combined with the lowest predicted percentage of disordered regions by Phyre2<sup>15</sup>.

-Using alignments to pfam via the InterPro21 server, the sequences can be mapped to references to identify the functional domains present in the antigen candidates.
-It is known from literature that the anthrax PA protein has 4 domains that have been experimentally studied and observed1.
-Only 2 of the candidate molecules were found to have coverage across 2 domains via InterPro21, while all 3 showed the structural presence of all 4 via the Phyre215 predicted models.
+Using alignments to pfam via the InterPro<sup>21</sup> server, the sequences can be mapped to references to identify the functional domains present in the antigen candidates.
+It is known from literature that the anthrax PA protein has 4 domains that have been experimentally studied and observed<sup>1</sup>.
+Only two of the candidate molecules were found to have coverage across two domains via InterPro<sup>21</sup>, while all three showed the structural presence of all four via the Phyre2<sup>15</sup> predicted models.

 The 4 known domains include Domain 1: Activation domain (furin site, Ca²⁺ binding), Domain 2: Pore-forming/oligomerization, Domain 3: Connector (structural hinge) and Domain 4: Receptor-binding (Ig-like) domain.
 The Ig-like domain makes, Domain 4 a desirable region for a vaccine candidate and only protein 1 was confirmed by pfam alignment to have that domain in its sequence.
 Ultimately, while all three proteins are predicted to contain the full PA structure, Protein 1 is the most comprehensively annotated, has lower disorder, and clearer domain resolution, particularly for Domain 4, the critical receptor-binding domain.
 These characteristics and its reduced likelihood of being allergenic and higher antigenicity, make it the most promising candidate for epitope mapping and vaccine design.

 From this analysis we can select Protein 1 as the candidate to move forward in the workflow.
-All InterPro21 and PSIPRED16-20 results alongside predicted pdb models from the Phyre215 analysis are provided as supplementary materials and a summary of domain structures and InterPro21 mapping to pfam in protein 1 is presented as a cartoon in Figure 1.
+All InterPro21 and PSIPRED<sup>16-20</sup> results alongside predicted pdb models from the Phyre2<sup>15</sup> analysis are provided as supplementary materials and a summary of domain structures and InterPro<sup>21</sup> mapping to pfam in protein 1 is presented as a cartoon in Figure 1.